 Read this information before purchasing a permit online.

 Individuals must fill out all required fields during the purchasing process.
 Information includes vehicle make, color, and license plate number.
-If any information is missing or the correct permit amount is not paid, a permit will not be issued.
+We will be verifying addresses.
 If a permit is purchased on a weekend, a printed receipt will prove as proof of purchase to a Compost Site Attendant.

-If you need additional stickers or replacement stickers, they can also be purchased at Sartell City Hall for a charge of $5.00.
-(Please put information for additional stickers on the application form.
-The city reserves the right to check license plate numbers to ensure that the vehicles are registered to you.)
+If you need a replacement permit, it can be purchased online for a charge of $10.00.
+The city reserves the right to check license plate numbers to ensure that the vehicles are registered to you.

 Rules and Regulations